Family Based Immigration

 • Evidence of legal custody of an adopted child over a two-year period

-• Form I-485, Application to Adjust Status
+• Step 2 Form I-485, Application to Adjust Status

 Checklist for Principal Applicants